 Yes!
 Green Matters has plenty of tips for going zero-waste grocery shopping.
 If your store has bulk bins, you can bring in your own jars, containers, or bulk bags, get the tare weight, and fill them up.
 If not, there are so many other ways to reduce your impact in the grocery store.

 Before buying something new, many people who live zero waste will check thrift stores, secondhand clothing apps (like Poshmark and thredUP), and eBay for the item secondhand.
 Not only will shopping secondhand save you money, but it also takes something out of the waste stream that may have gone to landfill otherwise, and it reduces the demand for new products.
 Win, win win.

 Green Matters is filled with tips for reducing your impact and living zero waste, and we’re also fans of a few blogs and YouTube accounts that can help you get started.
-Check out Going Zero Waste, Shelbizleee, Zero Waste Home, Trash Is for Tossers, Zero Waste Chef, Wasteland Rebel, and Wild Minimalist.
+Check out Going Zero Waste, Shelbizleee, Zero Waste Home, Trash Is for Tossers, Zero Waste Chef, and Wasteland Rebel.